-More detail on Highway-Rail Intersection components is available from USDOT's Federal Railroad Administration, 1120 Vermont Ave., NW, Washington, DC 20590, or www.fra.dot.gov.
+More detail on HRI is available from USDOT's Federal Railroad Administration, 400 Seventh Street, SW, Washington, DC 20590.

-Traffic control devices, systems, and practices shall be consistent with the design and application of the Standards contained herein.
+Traffic control devices, systems, and practices shall be consistent with the design and application of the standards contained herein.

-Before any new highway-rail grade crossing traffic control system is installed or before modifications are made to an existing system, approval shall be obtained from the highway agency with the jurisdictional and/or statutory authority, and from the railroad company.
+Before a new or modified highway-rail grade crossing traffic control system is installed, approval shall be obtained from the highway agency with the jurisdictional and/or statutory authority, and from the railroad company.